DC-Cheng/AI_facial_recognition/README.md

 # FacialRecognition
-  This is Practice of facial recognition by tensorflow
+  This is practice of facial recognition by tensorflow

   I try to do transfer learning to make a small step for this repos.